Quadtree/LD38/PostMortem.md

 I'll start by going over a few aspects of this particular compo (my 19th), and then cover what went well and what went wrong.

 ## The Theme
 I'll be honest: I voted against "A Small World", for the simple reason that that it is way too similar to the theme of LD #23, "Tiny Planet".
 I briefly considered making a sequel to my LD #23 [entry](http://quadtree.info/#/ld/), which I would have called "Space Imperator II".
-This just seemed to creatively bankrupt however, so I decided to find something else.
+This just seemed too creatively bankrupt however, so I decided to find something else.
 I eventually settled on the idea of a racing game where the player raced around on a small planet, probably from pole to pole.
 Racing games are one genre I have never done in the LD, so it seemed nice to try something new.

 ## Feasability
 Unreal Engine 4 uses PhysX which I guessed isn't designed to allow vehicles to drive on the bottom of things.
-My initial tests confirmed this, but eventually I was able to find an odd hack: If you leave gravity on, but add an extra force to all objects which negates it, vehicles work.
+My initial tests confirmed this: disabling gravity and using a radial attractor to simulate gravity prevents vehicles from getting any traction.
+Eventually I was able to find an odd hack: If you leave gravity on, but add an extra force to all objects which negates it, vehicles work.
 However, I still suspect that the cars have better handling on the "top" of the planet rather than the "bottom".
 Either way, it isn't all that noticable (hopefully).

 # What Went Well
 ## The Idea